thiagsv/scheduling-app/README.md

 At a high level:

 1. the user sends a command
-2. the backend interprets the intent
+2. the backend interprets the request with Gemini or the local parser fallback
+3. when needed, the assistant asks a short follow-up question before acting
-3. the command is validated
+4. the command is validated
-4. the scheduling action is executed
+5. the scheduling action is executed

-The backend can use Gemini for interpretation.
+The main path uses Gemini to return a structured `tool_call`, `question`, or `message`.
 If Gemini is not configured or fails, the system falls back to the local parser.

 ## Main Intents